 The administrative capacity at the Managing Authority (MA) in HU is adequate; the MA selects staff with high expertise and relevant practice.
 As the CPR and the national framework for all MAs and beneficiaries is common, strengthened legal certainty, common understanding and better implementation of projects is expected.
-The common IT system developed by the Central Coordination (CC) will serve as an administrative tool for project implementation at the beneficiaries and such activities should be maintained and complemented by the ones of the CC.
+The common IT system developed by the Central Coordination (CC) will serve as an administrative tool for project implementation at the beneficiary' and monitoring at the MA's side.
+In 2014-2020 the MA placed emphasis on the training of beneficiaries and such activities should be maintained and complemented by the ones of the CC.
 Deficiencies regarding the administrative capacity were not identified via previous audits.
 The prevention of fraud and corruption will remain priority.
 Simplified Cost Options are planned to be used in settlement of costs with the beneficiaries under all SOs to reduce the administrative burden.